Guiyang Metro

 The Guiyang Metro is a rapid transit system in the city of Guiyang, Guizhou province, China.
 It is operated and branded as Guiyang Urban Rail Transit (GYURT).

 A short northern section of Line 1 opened on 28 December 2017, with the full line entering operation on 1 December 2018.
 Line 2 opened on 28 April 2021.
-Line 3, Line S1 and Line T2 are also under construction.
+Line 3 opened on 16 December 2023.
+Line S1 opened on 28 December 2024.
+Line T2, a tram line, is also under construction.

 Fares

-Fares are set by distance traveled, with RMB 6 being the maximum.
-Children under 1.3 meters ride free, with other children being half-price, though paper children's tickets need to be bought from the counters as they are not yet available from the ticket machines as of February 2019.
-Those over 70 years old travel free on public transport in Guiyang.
+Fares are determined based on the distance traveled, with a maximum fare of RMB 8, and a minimum fare of RMB 2.
+Children under 1.3 meters in height ride for free, while other children pay half-price.
+Individuals over 70 years old enjoy free travel on public transportation in Guiyang.